-The elimination of nitrates is part of water chemistry.
-The most complete process is an oxidative microbial process by means of bacteria autotrophs in which ammonium is converted to nitrate (nitrification) and then heterotrophic bacteria convert the nitrate by reduction to nitrate. nitrogen gas (denitrification).
+Nitrate removal is part of the water chemistry.
+The most complete process is an oxidative microbial process by means of bacteria autotrophic bacteria in which ammonium is converted to nitrate (nitrification) and then heterotrophic bacteria convert nitrate through reduction to nitrogen gas (denitrification).

 Nitrates are toxic to humans and it decontrols the growth of fields especially if they are reduced to NO2.